truoclava/ember-objects-web-0915/README.md

 ham.get("total"); //15
 ```

-Be sure to look at the created ones ember makes for you [here](http://emberjs.com/api/classes/Ember.computed.html).
+Be sure to look at the created ones Ember makes for you [here](http://emberjs.com/api/classes/Ember.computed.html).

 ### Working with collections